QueueHammer/noapi/README.md

-noapi
+NoAPI
 =====

-noapi looks to change conversation on building out APIs.
+NoAPI looks to change the conversation on creating, using, and testing APIs.